 Rubber gloves are always needed when handling concrete.
-Concrete contains chemicals and admixtures that can irritate skin, and cement draws moisture from the skin and can cause extensive damage over time.
+Concrete contains chemicals and admixtures that can irritate skin.
+Cement in concrete draws moisture from the skin and can cause extensive damage over time.

-Be ready to step into the concrete with a pair of rubber boots.
-Rubber boots will allow you to work while standing in the concrete and at the same time protect you from skin irritation.
+Rubber boots ensure you are prepared to step into concrete at any time.
+They allow you to work while standing in the concrete and at the same time protect you from skin irritation.

 Vapor barriers or retarders are used to stop moisture from evaporating from concrete surfaces, which weakens the concrete.
 Barriers also can be placed below the concrete before it is poured to prevent surface water from mixing with the concrete or to prevent dry base materials from pulling water out of the concrete.

 Concrete saws are used to cut control joints while the concrete is setting.
 Standard wood saws, such as circular saws and miter saws, are needed to cut parts for wood forms.
 Demo saws or chop saws are used to cut rebar or other metal reinforcement materials.

 Shovels are essential for moving small amounts of concrete around a pour to fill voids or depressions and to get to hard-to-reach areas.
 Shovels also are needed on-hand to remove excess concrete from overfilled forms.
 Most concrete contractors use square-ended shovels rather than rounded, garden-type versions.